98teg/JSONConfigFile/doc/files/JSON-CONFIG-FILE.md

 - **The params keys:** The number and the names of the params for each error/warning vary.
 These params contain additional information about the error/warning.
 In the Error or Warning section of each class of this documentation, you can consult the different params these dictionaries have.

 - **The 'context' key:** The name of the field that contains this error/warning.

+- **The 'as_text' key:** The default error message, usefull if you do not want to implement your own error messages.

 In other words, the errors/warnings are dictionaries that allow the creation of custom error messages, as this plugin aims to provide information to a user of the final application.
 Finally, the method 'get_result' returns the resultant dictionary from reading the file.